 Atocha’s covered tropical garden is located in the old part of the train station, which was transformed into a foyer in 1992.
 The garden has over 500 different species of animals and plants.
 Although, the most popular inhabitants of the garden are the little turtles.

 On the morning of 11 March 2004, four commuter trains exploded in Atocha killing 191 people and injuring 1,800.
-It was the worst terrorist attack in Spain and Europe.
+It was the worst terrorist attack in Spain and Europe and marked a milestone in the history of Madrid.

 The 11 March 2007, a memorial dedicated to all the victims was inaugurated just outside one of the entrances to Atocha.